jakeng33/hai_nao/Zu/test3/README.md

 The test3a consists of the following steps:

-_ Create the function test3a to solve the problem and save RAM\n _ Read the fasta sequence
+_ Create the function test3a to solve the problem and save RAM _ Read the fasta sequence
 _ Create the output txt file
 _ Create 2 empty dictionaries, one for storing header and its length, the other for header and its sequence